Are you looking to do the 3 2 1 method for fall off the bone smoked ribs?

 Step 2: 3 Hours of Smoking Unwrapped

-Next, set the temp to 225°F, it’s time to smoke the ribs for three hours directly on the rack bone side down.
+Now that your smoker is preheated to 225°F, it’s time to smoke the ribs for three hours directly on the rack bone side down.

-We can also put ribs on the grill and add smoke to simulate a smoker if that’s more convenient.
+We can also put ribs on any grill and add smoke to simulate a smoker if that’s more convenient.

 During this 3 hour smoke, don’t mess with them.
 Remember the saying: